larsme/SNC/README.md

 ![Streaming Perception](images/workspace_SNC_SNC_run0000_ep0020_streaming_perception_4149.png)\
 ![Streaming Perception](images/workspace_SNC_SNC2_run0000_ep0020_streaming_perception_4149.png)\
 *Figure 6: Streaming Perception \
-Latent space of every second layer of both SNC2 modules; the first of which is equal to SNC.
+Latent space of every second layer of SNC+2nd_module, which freezes SNC as its first module.
 The shown smoothness is the product over all edge directions while smoothness confidence is shown as a mean.*